+In this paper we have demonstrated a method for incremental improvement of existing road data with incoming, massive amounts of data possibly of low quality.
+Exploiting the potentially high amount of information compensates for the lower quality.
 We match new GPS traces with existing road information according to their distance to the road, direction and the angle between the trace and road.
 We use fuzzy c-means clustering method to separate traces when two roads are close and have similar direction.
-We also extract additional attribute information from GPS traces, such as the number of lanes.
+We also extract additional attribute information from GPS traces, such as number of lanes, turn restrictions of the roads.
 We plan to test the approach of extracting road centerline using data from urban area, where the situation is more complicated, and make some improvement to the approach if it is needed.
 Furthermore, we want to extend the approach to better compensate for inaccurate prior information, e.g. by incrementally approaching the density of the GPS tracks.
-To this end, Kohonen Feature Nets seem to be a promising method, as employed for similar problems e.g. in Sester (2009).
+To this end, Kohonen Feature Nets seem to be a promising method, as employed for similar problems e.g. in Sester, 2009 [10].
 Due to the limited number of available tracks only general information about the center lines and the number of lanes could be derived.
 The future work should also include finding exact location of lanes based on the extracted information of the number of lanes.